 We will also make changes to client websites, social properties, and third-party sites intended to channel some of their authority toward sites and content we predict will rank for our clients' search phrases with the proper incentive.

-These changes can make a good early difference in the way Google treats a brand in search results because the sites are already authoritative and often need basic optimization to really shine.
+These changes can make a good early difference in how Google treats a brand in search results because the sites are already authoritative and often need basic optimization to shine.

 Which is best for reputation management?